 Professional Services Tool

-We list members with professional designation in Find a Conservator, which provides users with a systematic, consistent method of obtaining identifying and locating professional conservation services from all across the United States and abroad.
+We list members with professional designation in Find a Professional, which provides users with a systematic, consistent method of obtaining identifying and locating professional conservation services from all across the United States and abroad.

 Code of Ethics

 We established a Code of Ethics, which are principles that guide conservation professionals and others who are involved in the care of cultural property.
 They assume certain obligations when interacting with cultural property, to the owners and custodians of those items, to the conservation profession, and to society as a whole in the course of their practice.